kaliatech/website-kaliatech/content/blogposts/2022/20220214-ref-testing.md

 * **Who:**<br/>Testers
 * **Purpose:**<br/>Ensure that newer changes do not cause problems with existing releases and deployments.
-Often includes testing of any upgrade (and possibly downgrade) procedures.
+Often includes testing of any upgrade procedures (and possibly downgrade procedures).
 * **Time:**<br/>Time consuming.
 Not easy to automate.
 * **When:**<br/>Should minimally be run before promoting to PROD, or before distributing new releases to existing customers.
+* **Note:**<br/>Regression/upgrade testing requires including real data as part of the testing, and that usually adds to the complexity.

 ### User Acceptance Testing